pbrotoisworo/tweet2map/README.md

 3. [Changelog](#changelog)

 ## Code Structure and Configuration <a name="structure"></a>
-The main script `Tweet2Map.py` runs in **Python 3.6**.
-Additional functions, classes, configuration, and ArcPy code is stored in the modules folder.
-The script can combine separate Python interpreters by executing them through the `run_program.bat` file.
+The main script `Tweet2Map.py` was built in **Python 3.8**.
 You can configure settings for the script such as Tweepy API tokens and database locations.
-This can be done in the `config.ini` file.
+This can be done in the `config.ini` file or you can input it using the CLI tool.
 In the Tweepy section, input your Twitter API codes which the script will use to connect to the Twitter API.

 ## Usage <a name="Usage"></a>